Genealogy of Caleb W. Lawrence & Family

 The fire completely destroyed the Greek and Armenian quarters of the city; the Muslim and Jewish quarters escaped damage.
 There are different claims about who was responsible for the fire, but there were numerous eyewitness accounts of uniformed Turkish soldiers setting fire to Greek and Armenian homes and businesses.
 (For more information visit http://en.wikipedia.org/wiki/Great_Fire_of_Smyrna)

-Below is the diary of Sister Grace Lewis, Caleb's sister-in-law, who was an eyewitness to the event.
+Below is the diary of Sister Grace Lewis, an aunt of Caleb's wife, Helen, who was an eyewitness to the event.